Back to school: How companies can support working parents

 Summer is coming to an end as parents pack up the beach toys and prepare for the new school year ahead.
 From meeting teachers to arranging childcare to managing extracurricular activities — back to school means back to routine, but it also requires juggling schedules and work-life balance for working parents.

-In 2018, 63% of married-couple families with children had both parents employed.
+In 2021, 96.5% of married-couple families with children had at least one employed parent and in 62.3% of these families both parents were employed.
 As this number continues to grow, support for working parents is needed now more than ever.
 But what does that support look like?
 Flexibility to leave work early to pick your child up from daycare?
 Additional PTO for when your child is sick?
 Or maybe a working parents employee resource group to connect and learn from others?
 The answer is all of the above — and more.
 The question is: as a company, where do you start?

-Here are four ways you can show working parents you care, plus tips to take action today:
+Here are five ways you can support working parents, plus tips to take action today:

-1. Offer flexible work schedules that work for employees, not against
+1. Offer flexible work schedules that support working parents

 Companies are beginning to realize the need for flexible work — and the demand for flexible work environments only continues to grow.